-Before I get into my Project Worthwhile Life 2017 goals, I want to talk a little about goal setting in general.
+Before I get into my Project Worthwhile Life goals, I want to talk a little about goal setting.

 I think that one of the essential components of a happy life is setting and achieving goals.
 Many others agree, that’s why the planet is awash with exhortations to set goals for 2017.

-A goal, in general, is something you can achieve within a given timeframe.
+A goal is something you can achieve within a given timeframe.
 That’s why SMART goals are so deeply rooted in modern management speak that many people can’t imagine any other kind of goal.
-But, there are other ways to set your 2017 goals.
+But there are other ways to set your 2017 goals.

 Just in case you don’t know, a SMART goal is excellent for objective or defined outcomes.
 Something like taking a year off work to take a sailboat around the world.